nLab Markov category

 The category FinStoch is not representable, since the objects are finite sets, and the set of distribution PXP X over a finite set XX (with more than two elements) would be infinite.
 It is however a subcategory of the Kleisli category of the distribution monad, of all sets and all stochastic maps between them.

-By means of the Yoneda lemma, we can equivalently define a distribution object as an object PXP X together with a distinguished morphism PXXP X\to X, which we denote by “sampsamp”, such that the map is a bijection for all objects AA.
+By means of the Yoneda lemma, we can equivalently define a distribution object as an object PXP X together with a distinguished morphism PXXP X\to X, which we denote by “sampsamp” and call the sampling map, such that the assignment is a bijection for all objects AA.

 From the point of view of probability theory, in Stoch, we can view this map PXXP X\to X as taking a distribution pPXp\in P X, and returning a random point of XX distributed according to pp. In other words, it is sampling from pp.